 In 2017, when the Iowa Alcoholic Beverages Division issued an advisory warning that said pure copper mugs are bad drinking vessels, a shocked sadness fell upon the many makers — and drinkers — of pretty cocktails like Moscow mules.

-Thankfully, the advisory clarified that the mugs are safe as long as the insides are lined with a different metal, like steel, or another material that acts as a barrier between the copper and the beverage.
+Thankfully, the advisory clarified that the mugs are safe if the insides are lined with a different type of metal, like steel, or any other material that would act as a barrier between the copper and the alcoholic beverage.

-From flaming drinks — like the ones that set customers on fire at Gordon Ramsay's restaurant — to various herbal concoctions, many bartenders are pushing the limit between tasty and potentially toxic.
+From flaming drinks — like the ones that set customers on fire at Gordon Ramsay's restaurant — to various herbal concoctions, many bartenders are pushing the limit between tasty and toxic.

-There are dozens of other potentially hazardous ingredients circulating the mixology scene, including wild ginger, various types of flowers, licorice, nutmeg, mushrooms, sassafras and tomato leaves.
+There are dozens of other potentially hazardous ingredients circulating the mixology scene now, including wild ginger, various types of flowers, licorice, nutmeg, mushrooms, sassafras and tomato leaves.